KiandaBPM/docs/content/docs/platform/rules/files/generate-word-document.md

    - **Select a document destination** - select a file field that will store the generated word document.

-   - **Convert to PDF** - radio button list which indicated whether you want to convert the generated document into a PDF file or not.
+   - **Convert to PDF** - radio button list which indicates whether you want to convert the generated document into a PDF file or not.

 6. When you are finished editing the dialog box, click on **OK** or click on **Close** at any time to exit the dialog box.